tigrawap/slit/README.md

     Up/Down arrows during K-mode will adjust N of kept chars
 - **q** - quit

+### Search modes
+Both search and filters support multiple search mode
+Right now CaseSensitive and RegEx are supported
+To switch between modes press "CTRL + /" in search/filter input
+*TODO: History does not preserve mode of previous searches.
+Will be improved soon*

+**Note**: For case-insensitive search in **RegEx** use `(?i)cOnDiTiOn`
+**TODO:** This will be replaced with separate toggle in the future

 ### Filters
 - Inclusive(&): Will keep only lines that match the pattern AND included by previous filters